prashker/KingsSGF/README.md

   1. Import the Project into Eclipse (File -> Import Project into Workspace)
   2. File -> Export -> Runnable JAR
   3. Or alternatively, RunAs from within Eclipse

+### How To Run
+Server:

+  1. Open JAR or Start uiStart.java.
+  2. Select port (host address does not matter)
+  3. Click "Host"

+Client:

+  1. Open JAR or Start uiStart.java.
+  2. Input port and address of server (defaults to localhost)
+  3. Click Connect
+  4. Once game window pops up, click File -> Join Game
+  5. Once all players joined (game will tell you), do roll and then
+  6. File -> Start Game once it says.
+  7. PLAY!

 ### Version
 Demo1.0